shotover/shotover-proxy/docs/other/benchmark.md

 ## Benchmarking
-Currently republic-proxy carries a 27% overhead on pure throughput in bypass mode (no query enrichment).
+Currently shotover-proxy carries a 27% overhead on pure throughput in bypass mode (no query enrichment).
-Not surprising as we are still copying a lot of bytes around and its quite hard to just pass a shared buffer around. republic-proxy is a message based proxy, so we still process the C* frame and do stuff with it (e.g. create native rust types from the underlying byte stream).
+Not surprising as we are still copying a lot of bytes around and its quite hard to just pass a shared buffer around. shotover-proxy is a message based proxy, so we still process the C* frame and do stuff with it (e.g. create native rust types from the underlying byte stream).

 The plan to improve (reduce) the amount of copying that occurs, is to introduce a "branded" lifetime that spans the entire